 Starting the keto lifestyle means being vigilant about reading food labels and carefully measuring while you cook.
 The recipes on this website have been carefully developed to allow you to stay within your daily macro goals.

 There is a facility on all the recipes to automatically increase the ingredients quantities if you wish to make a larger yield.
-This will not affect the macro-calculations, which have all been calculated and displayed per serving (assuming the dish is divided into equal serving sizes).
+This will not affect the macro-calculations, which have all been calculated and displayed per serving – assuming the dish is divided into equal serving sizes.
+(Remember, if you increase a yield, you may need to increase cooking time too.)
+The CARB COUNTS displayed are the NET carbs (the carbs we monitor on keto).

 ‘Cups’ are never used because I believe in accuracy and precision, and ‘cups’ are… simply put: grossly inaccurate!
 It is therefore encouraged that you invest in a simple kitchen scale to weigh your ingredients and get your hands on some universal measuring spoons if you do not already have them (always level the ingredients when using them).

 Unless otherwise indicated, the ingredients listed (especially the vegetables) are shown as the trimmed weight – and the macros are calculated on the trimmed weight.
 Its more accurate this way and it’s another reason why your kitchen scale is so important.
-In other words, if 100g / 3.5oz courgette is listed to be used in a recipe, it means that the recipes calls for 100g / 3.5oz of courgette after you have trimmed the ends.
-If 100g / 3.5oz of cauliflower florets are to be used, it means this is the weight after you have trimmed leaves, stalks etc etc..
+In other words, if 100g / 3.5oz courgette is listed to be used in a recipe, it means that the recipes calls for 100g / 3.5oz of courgette after you have trimmed the ends, or if I call for a chopped onion, the macros are calculated on the weight yield after peeling and trimming.
+Pretty obvious, but it had to be mentioned…

 Don’t skip the head notes (recipe intro paragraph).
 I have kept them short and to-the-point, and they usually include some handy information.